durantschoon/NounsVerbsandtheRest_TS/README.md

 ## Notes

 ​
 - This started out as a vite-mui javascript project on stackblitz.
-I converted it to typescript by hand.
+I converted it to typescript by hand and used zod (for further typing) as well.

 - This has no tests (but I definitely plan to start with tests and try TDD on my next practice project)